vikrantsinghthakur/solitaire/README.md

 initialSetup branch has initial setup of react with Webpack. advancedSetup branch has additional setup which includes redux and webpack-dev-server with HMR.
 These can be used as boilerplate for future projects.

+# Known issues
+Image fetching for cards is too slow.
+This causes laggy rendering of cards.
+Hosting on a separate CDN is required.
+Since this project is cost sensitive, there is a need to analyse potential options.

 # Reachout
 [Facebook](https://www.facebook.com/vikrantsingh.thakur.14)
 [LinkedIn](https://www.linkedin.com/in/vikrantsingh-thakur-7b855285/)